-To qualify for a unit, the household's gross income may not exceed the maximum income limit per household size as published annually by the California Tax Credit Allocation Committee (CTCAC).
 To qualify for Section 8 assistance, a household's gross income may not exceed the maximum income limit per household size for the Very Low Income limit (50% AMI) as published annually by HUD.
+Foster members are included in the member count when determining if the household meets the income limit requirements.

-To qualify for a Section 236 unit at move-in:

-- 1. a household's gross income may not exceed the maximum income limit per household size for the Low Income limit (80% AMI) as published annually by HUD; - 2.
-30% of adjusted monthly income may not equal or exceed market rent; - 3. and may not be lower than the income minimum per household size.

-The income limits are attached and will be posted in the Community's Office.
+To qualify for a Tax Credit unit, the household's gross income may not exceed the maximum income limit per household size for the assigned set-aside as published by the State of California's Tax Credit Allocation Committee (CTCAC) and may not be lower than the income minimum per household size.
+The income minimum does not apply to applicants receiving project-based section 8 or voucher holders.
+The income maximums and minimums are attached and will be posted in the Park Place Apartments Office.